 Try changing parts of the drawing to see how it affects the appearance of the final picture.
 Create 5 or 6 slightly different drawings and analyse which is the best.

 Once you have done this you can create the final line drawing.
 This is the drawing that will become the stencil for the tattoo.
-When you have the line drawing finished, copy that about 5 times and try colouring it or finishing it in different ways.
+When you have the line drawing finished, print about 5 copies and try colouring them in or finishing them in different ways.

 Show Different Ways A Tattoo design Can Be Used

-If one piece of flash art can create several different tattoos easily, that gives the tattoo artist more options.
+If one piece of flash art can create several different tattoos easily, that will give the tattoo artist more options.

 The final picture needs to grab peoples attention, even when it is in a book with hundreds of other tattoo designs.

-You can do the whole process in reverse.
+You can draw a tattoo in reverse order too.
 If you have a finished drawing you can take some tracing paper and try to draw a line drawing that will guide the tattoo artist so he can reproduce the image.

-This is something tattoo artists have to do all the time, but it increases their work load so if you can do it for them you are more likely to get a good reaction.
+This is something tattoo artists have to do all the time, but it increases their work load.
+If you can do it for them you are more likely to get a good reaction.

-Doing it this way can work, but it can be difficult to simplify some pictures enough while still keeping the details needed in a stencil.
+Doing it this way can work, but it can be difficult to simplify some pictures.
+You need the drawing for the tattoo stencil to be simple enough, while still keeping the details needed.